Hernia Repair

 Diagnosis of Hernia

-The doctor may also advise to get an MRI scan, especially if anyone have pain that worsens when they exercise.
+The doctor may also advise getting an MRI scan, especially if anyone has pain that worsens when they exercise.
 In the early stages, sports can cause a hernia with no visible bulge, but an MRI can detect a tear in the abdominal muscles.
 If the patient is a woman in her childbearing years, the doctor may recommend an ultrasound to rule out other pelvic conditions that can cause abdominal pain.

 Hernia Repair Surgery